tableau/server-client-python/docs/docs/api-ref.md

 ```py
 TableauAuth(username, password, site_id='', user_id_to_impersonate=None)
 ```
 The `TableauAuth` class contains the attributes for the authentication resources.
 The `TableauAuth` class defines the information you can set in a  request or query from Tableau Server.
 The class members correspond to the attributes of a server request or response payload.
 To use this class, create a new instance, supplying user name, password, and site information if necessary, and pass the request object to the [Auth.sign_in](#auth.sign-in) method.

+ **Note:** In the future, there might be support for additional forms of authorization and authentication (for example, OAuth).

 **Attributes**